spectre-app/www/content/policy/privacy.md

 * Information describing application interaction (eg. controls used, timing, problems)
 * Spectre user and device identifiers as described above

-As a result of our zero-PII policy, this information cannot uniquely trace back to you.
+As a result of our zero-PII policy, this information cannot trace back to you.

 ### <i class="fa-duotone fa-message-lines fa-fw"></i> Communication

-*Notifications are disabled until the user agrees to turn them on in the app.*
+> *Notifications are disabled unless you consent to turning them on in the app.*

 To keep our users appraised of significant developments in digital security and raise awareness of relevant important events, Spectre users can opt-in to